How Much Should I Feed My Baby? | The Nourished Child

 If you are starting with the baby-led weaning (BLW) approach, you’ll skip the spoon and offer whole foods cut into finger-like shapes, while making sure the foods you offer can easily melt or be mashed in your baby’s mouth.

-Since there’s not a lot of actual food consumed in the early stages of BLW, you’ll want to make sure you offer nutrient-rich foods, particularly high in iron, fat, and omega-3 fatty acids like DHA.
+Since there isn’t a lot of actual food consumed in the early stages of BLW, you’ll want to make sure you offer nutrient-rich foods, particularly high in iron, fat, and omega-3 fatty acids like DHA.

 Read more about Getting Enough Iron and Baby Led Weaning.

-At this age, it’s typical for him to eat three meals a day of real food, modified in texture to meet his developmental eating skills.
+At this age, it’s typical for your baby to start moving to a feeding schedule where they eat three meals a day of real food, modified in texture to meet his developmental eating skills.

-The following are target amounts outlined in my book, Fearless Feeding:
+The following are daily target amounts outlined in my book, Fearless Feeding, for an 8-month-old:

 • 2 – 4 ounces of grains